zeckdude/code-references/README.md

+# code-references
+Helpful Code Snippets for the programming languages I use often
+<br><br>

 ### Welcome to my Code References.
 This a personal collection of notes for various programming languages that I use often.
 It is meant as a reference library for myself, but if you find any use in it, I am happy.